Become a Leader in Special Education

 - Submit official transcript from each previously attended U.S. regionally accredited college or university.
 Official transcript must be sent directly from your previously attended schools to the Office of Admissions.
 Download the transcript request form.

-- Personal statement (instructions to upload the document are included within the online application)
+- Essay (instructions to upload your completed essay are included in the online application system)

 - Current resume